 Tell us about the Elizabeth Henry Collection

 The Elizabeth Henry Collection spawned from my desire to recreate some of the most incredible antique engagement rings and colored stone pieces we have had over the 30 years we have been in business.
 High quality antique jewelry in excellent condition is getting harder and harder to source.
-By recreating some of these pieces, we are able to provide both an antique option and an Elizabeth Henry option.
+By recreating some of these pieces, we are able to provide both an antique option and a reproduction antique option.

 I chose to name the collection using my maiden name, Henry, as a tribute to my roots and my father.
 I love my maiden name; the way it sounds, its rich heritage, and the way it connects me to my family.
 The collection would not be possible without my father’s unrelenting love for colored gemstones and commitment to Market Square Jewelers.
 By keeping Henry, I hope to honor both my father and MSJ.
 Read about the history of MSJ through my father’s eyes here.

-This picture was taken from my office, where the walls are adorned with velvet wallpaper ornate crimson wall paper.
+This picture was taken from my office, where the walls are adorned with ornate crimson wall paper.
 Previously a law office, I instantly fell in love with this space.

 Goals for the future?